-To make comparisons between both types of coincidence detection systems, we acquired data during one day with the experimental setup shown in Fig. 13.
+To make comparisons between both types of coincidence detection systems, we acquired data during 1 day with the experimental set-up shown in Fig. 13.
 Obviously, the data registered by both software and hardware coincidence chains should be identical.
 Figure 14 shows the corresponding histograms produced, which are nearly identical, showing only a minor difference in the total amount of data acquired by both systems (0.05 %).

 Although this difference may be considered negligible, further tests were performed in order to find out the origin of this discrepancy.
 Sometimes, the ADC conversion process produces errors and conversion is aborted (see Sect.
 2.4).
-In these cases, DR signal is not generated and INV signal activated, which causes data is not registered.
-An ad-hoc code was written to register INV signal and several samples was taken and analyzed.
-As it can be seen in Fig. 15, an error causes the INV activation in hardware coincidence chain.
-However the software coincidence prototype stores the correct value because its ADCs have not produced conversion errors.
-In normal operation, this hardware coincidence data would not be registered and, as a result, the total amount of hardware coincidence data would be lower than the one registered with software coincidence.
-That is the origin of the small difference between the histograms corresponding to hardware and software coincidence shown in Fig. 14.
-Therefore, seeing that the rest of the data are similar in time and amplitude values, we conclude that under the experimental conditions used in this work, both kinds of coincidence detection systems (hardware and software) produce equivalent results.
+In these cases, the DR signal is not generated and the INV signal activated, which causes data not to be registered.
+An ad hoc code was written to register the INV signal and several samples were taken and analysed.
+As can be seen in Fig. 15, an error causes the INV activation in the hardware coincidence chain.
+However, the software coincidence prototype stores the correct value because its ADCs have not produced conversion errors.
+In normal operation, these hardware coincidence data would not be registered and, as a result, the total amount of hardware coincidence data would be lower than the one registered with software coincidence.
+That is the origin of the small difference between the histograms corresponding to hardware and software coincidence shown in